This post answers the question of when is it cheapest to visit NYC, including sections specific to hotels and airfares.

-In late July and much August, when many New Yorkers are out of town and there is a lull in tourism, restaurants in the residential areas are also easier to come by.
+In late July and much of August, when many New Yorkers are out of town and there is a lull in tourism, restaurants in the residential areas are also easier to come by.

 It's also no coincidence that Restaurant Week, which actually lasts for 2 weeks, takes place twice, once in late January and again in August.

 More than 300 of New York City’s best restaurants offer a prix-fixe menu including 2 courses for lunch, and 3 courses for dinner at a very low price, relative to their regular prices.

 The same goes for Broadway (and off-Broadway) shows.
 Fewer tourists mean that tickets are easier to come by and many shows offer discounts.

 As with restaurants, there is also Broadway Week, which actually lasts for 2 weeks and takes place in later summer and again in late January, when you can get 2-for-1 tickets to several popular shows.